tessapower/tessapower.github.io/src/_posts/2020-06-20-github-actions.md

   uses: darenm/Setup-VSTest@v1
 ```

-Second, run VSTest in the shell and run the tests:
+Second, run VSTest in the shell to run the tests:

 ```yml
 # Step 3.2: run VSTest